England Amputee Football Association

-If you would like to start playing amputee football or have a generic enquiry then please email the Football Development Officer.
-If you have a question about the work we are doing or a coaching related enquiry, please contact our Technical Director.
+If you would like to start playing amputee football or have a generic enquiry then please email the Football Development Officer, he will signpost you to a suitable club or forward you on to one of our regional officers.
 For questions about the charity itself please contact the Chairman.
-If you would like to make a donation or would like to raise funds on EAFA's behalf, then please contact our Fundraising Co-ordinator.
+If you would like to make a donation or would like to raise funds on EAFA's behalf, then please contact our FDO or visit our Everyclick page.

-We look forward to hearing from you, but please be patient if it takes some time to answer your questions, as all staff are volunteers and do provide this service in their spare time.
+We look forward to hearing from you, but please be patient if it takes some time to answer your questions, all staff are volunteers and do provide this service in their spare time.

 The England Amputee Football Association trustees & staff: